Why is My Sheep Throwing Up? 6 Possible Reasons

 Cudding is perfectly normal behavior.

-However, if a sheep starts cudding excessively, it may be a sign of illness.
-If you notice your sheep cudding more than usual, contact a veterinarian to check for underlying health problems.
+However, if one starts cudding excessively, it may be a sign of illness.
+If that’s the case contact a veterinarian to check for underlying health problems.

 Grain Acidosis